-We will fund a research project only if the site of research undertakes to provide the researcher with the necessary basic facilities for research.
+The Academy will fund a research project only if the site of research undertakes to provide the researcher with the necessary basic facilities for research.

 We allocate the funding to the researcher’s host organisation.
 The host organisation receiving the transfer is permitted to use it solely to fund the research that is in compliance with the funding decision.
-Staff to be hired with our research funding must have an employment relationship with the site of research, that is, the organisation receiving the funding.
+Staff to be hired with Academy research funding must have an employment relationship with the site of research, that is, the organisation receiving the funding.

 Grants for research abroad (mobility grants awarded under the funding scheme ‘International researcher mobility based on bilateral agreements’) may also be allocated directly to the researcher.

 Our general funding conditions are the same irrespective of whether the case involves a central government organisation or a recipient of discretionary government transfers.